helidon-io/helidon-examples/examples/declarative/data-jdbc/mysql/README.md

 `PokemonRepository` extends the ordinary `PokemonLookup` interface.
 The parent declares `findByName(String name)` and its JDBC annotations.
 The generated `PokemonRepository` implementation includes that inherited method.

 The example uses MySQL and HikariCP.
-The credentials below are intended only for local development.
+Before running the application, you must run `etc/schema.sql` against the database to create and populate the sample tables.
+The application does not create its own schema.

+For this demo, the application connects to the `pokemons` database with username `user` and password `changeit`.
+These credentials are part of the example and are not intended for use outside a local demo.

+The container instructions below are one convenient way to prepare a database and run the SQL script.
+They are provided to make the demo easy to try; they are not recommendations for configuring or securing a production environment.
+You can instead use an existing MySQL Database and run the script with the database tools and account management process appropriate for that environment.

-## Start MySQL
+## Optional Local MySQL Container

-Run this command from the `examples/declarative/data-jdbc/mysql` directory.
+If you want to use a local MySQL container for the demo, run the following command from the `examples/declarative/data-jdbc/mysql` directory:

 ```shell
 docker run --name mysql \